Skip to main content

 Solid: Collides based on the outer surface

-collision
+solid collision mode

 Inverted: Collides based on the inner surface

-collision
+inverted collision mode

 Collision Flag